efficient/libcuckoo/tests/universal-benchmark/README.md

-# Walkthrough
+# Universal Benchmark

-This walkthrough explains how the `universal_benchmark` operates and what each flag means.
+This walkthrough explains how the `universal_benchmark` executable operates and what each flag means.

 ## Step-by-Step Operation